 Prior, she spent three years as a management consultant with Monitor Deloitte’s Government and Public Services practice, where she advised government clients in the Kingdom of Saudi Arabia on multi-million-dollar economic development programs to increase economic diversification away from oil and improve the quality of life for citizens and workers.
 The most rewarding moment in her career was when three female athletes she had interviewed to design a USD 60mn Paralympic sports strategy, represented Saudi at the Tokyo 2020 Games.

 A proud “senior member of the mission”, Tanya graduated from NYU Abu Dhabi, where she was the recipient of a full merit-based scholarship and graduated with honors in Economics and Finance.
-Tanya is thrilled to start NYU Law with her identical twin, Megha, this fall.
-She is also honored to be a Jacobson Leadership Program in Law and Business Scholar and a Nordlicht Family Scholar for Law and Social Entrepreneurship, and looks forward to exploring how the right legal frameworks, policy and business incentives can accelerate inclusive economic development.
+Tanya is thrilled to start NYU Law with her identical twin, Megha, during fall 2023.
+She is also honored to be a Jacobson Leadership Program in Law and Business Scholar, and looks forward to exploring how the right legal frameworks, policy and business incentives can accelerate inclusive economic development.

 Former Nordlicht and Impact Scholars